-- Define essential requirements for building a predictive model based on data. - Become familiar with key predictive analytics tools and techniques. - > Demonstrate the ability to apply statistics and analytical techniques to the given data set. - Work in R software environment to build predictive models. - Work in Analytic Solver, an excel add-in, to build predictive models. - Understand why and how models work by using excel based intuitions and formulae. - > Demonstrate the knowledge and ability to apply different predictive analytics techniques to analyze the given managerial problem. - > Demonstrate competence in summarizing to "tell the story" of the data at hand and provide well-rounded recommendations and conclusion. - Understand how to assess model performance and tune model parameters to maximize the accuracy and relevance of the predictive models
+- Define essential requirements for building a predictive model based on data. - Become familiar with key predictive analytics tools and techniques. - > Demonstrate the ability to apply statistics and analytical techniques to the given data set. - > Work in R software environment to build predictive models. - > Understand how to use "Solver" and "Data Analysis" add-ins in excel. - > Understand why and how models work by using excel based intuitions and formulae. - > Demonstrate the knowledge and ability to apply different predictive analytics techniques to analyze the given managerial problem. - > Demonstrate competence in summarizing the data at hand and provide well-informed recommendations by way of insightful data stories. - Understand how to assess model performance and tune model parameters to maximize the accuracy and relevance of the predictive models.

-REQUIRED COURSE MATERIALS AND READINGS
+COURSE MATERIALS AND READINGS